seamus-45/openfire-restapi/docs/users.md

     :param username: The user name
     :param jid: The JID of the roster item to be added.
 E.g. foo@example.org
     :param name: (optional) The nickname for the user when used in this roster
     :param subscription: (optional) The subscription type.
-One of SUBSCRIPTION_REMOVE, SUBSCRIPTION_NONE,SUBSCRIPTION_TO,SUBSCRIPTION_FROM,SUBSCRIPTION_BOTH
+One of SUBSCRIPTION_REMOVE,SUBSCRIPTION_NONE,SUBSCRIPTION_TO,SUBSCRIPTION_FROM,SUBSCRIPTION_BOTH
     :param groups: (optional) A list of groups to organize roster entries under
     :type groups: List of strings.
 E.g. ['Admins','Friends']